dariooddenino/dariooddenino.github.io/_posts/2018-10-04-purescript-package-magers.md

 and some messy and not very useful git diffs.

 Spachetti is an alternate psc-package package set, but with super powers.
-The JSON is generated using Dhall, and there are a few scripts to automate some tasks, e.g. one is used to add a package automatically from bower.
+The JSON is generated using Dhall, and there are a few scripts to automate some tasks, e.g. one is used to add a package from bower, by generating automatically the correct JSON object with all the dependencies.

 The workflow to add packages is essentially the same as with psc-package: fork spacchetti's repo, make the changes you need, add a tag, and then use it in your project.